A Beginner’s Guide to Mobile User Acquisition

 We all want to acquire loyal users for our apps: They should download, use and keep it on their smartphone for a long, long time.
 That’s the ideal state.
-But unfortunately, it is not that easy in real life.
+Unfortunately, it’s not that easy in real life.

-So how do you do your mobile user acquisition the right way?
+So, how do you acquire mobile users the right way?

 Who Are Your Users?

 In order to acquire high-quality users for your app, you first need to understand your users, their needs and their wants.
-Only if you target them right, they will download your app and keep it on their smartphone for a long time.
+Only if you target them in the right way, they will download your app and keep it on their smartphone for a long time.

 To establish a mobile user base even before your launch, you can use your existing network (on- and offline):